 8 Natural Ways to Strengthen Your Bones

-Did you know that when you exercise with weight training you not only work your muscles, you also strengthen your bones?
-It helps you avoid the risks of osteoporosis and possible fractures.
+When you exercise with weight training you strengthen your bones and it helps avoid the risks of osteoporosis and possible fractures.

 Your bones are connected by joints, which allow them to move.
 They’re are separated by cartilage, which prevents them from rubbing against each other and wearing out.

 In general, the main functions of your skeletal system include:

 - Protecting your vital organs that lie behind or beneath them